Drone permit in Morocco

 1. UAV pilot license and insurance:

 While Morocco does not officially require a specific UAV pilot license, it is advisable for any drone pilot to hold a recognized license, such as those from EASA (EU) or the FAA (USA).
-All drone pilots must also have UAV insurance that covers the specific drone model they will be operating.
+All drone pilots must also have UAV insurance that covers the specific drone class they will be operating.

-2. Local authorization:
+2. Local drone flight authorization:

 3. Application for drone permit: